PMStander/pib/.project/core/activeContext.md

 - Firebase DataConnect schema has been designed for users, workspaces, and profiles
 - DataConnect composable has been implemented for data access
 - GraphQL queries and mutations have been defined in dataconnect/connector directory
-- Placeholder DataConnect connector files are in place awaiting generation
-- Duplicate Firebase connector dependencies identified in package.json
+- DataConnect connector code has been generated using the Firebase CLI
 - Form components have been refactored into dedicated components
 - Fixed readonly warnings in NeumorphicInput component
 - Created reusable modal component for consistent UI